aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to FLATOPC" h2="Render XPS to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to FLATOPC?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft for printing and viewing documents.
+It is a fixed-layout document format that preserves document formatting and enables file sharing.
+FLATOPC is a file format used by Microsoft Office Word to store documents in an open XML format.
+It is a compressed, XML-based file format used to store documents in a single file.
+Converting XPS to FLATOPC can help to reduce the file size and make it easier to share documents with others.

+<h2>How Aspose.Total Helps for XPS to FLATOPC Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert XPS to FLATOPC in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to FLATOPC.
+Aspose.Total for C++ provides a comprehensive set of APIs to work with a wide range of file formats, including XPS, DOC, and FLATOPC.
+It also offers a wide range of features such as document conversion, document manipulation, document comparison, and more.
+With Aspose.Total for C++, you can easily convert XPS to FLATOPC in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}